Surgery in Treating Patients With Early Stage Anal Canal or Perianal Cancer and HIV Infection

 - Current systemic chemotherapy or radiation therapy that potentially causes bone marrow suppression that would preclude safe treatment of HSIL; Note: Kaposi's sarcoma limited to the skin is not exclusionary unless requiring systemic chemotherapy

-- Patients who are receiving any other investigational agents within 4 weeks prior to enrollment; investigational antiretroviral agents for HIV are acceptable
+- Participants who are receiving any other investigational agents within 4 weeks prior to enrollment.
+Investigational antiretroviral agents for HIV are acceptable.

-- Participant plans to relocate away from the study site during study participation
+- 3.2.129 Participant plans to relocate away from the study site during study participation.

 - University of California, San Francisco